Penbrooke Meadows, Calgary

+The community is a part of an group of communities known as the Greater Forest Lawn area, with the term coming from the former town of Forest Lawn which used to exist in the area prior to being annexed by the city of Calgary.
+Other communities in this area include Forest Lawn, Southview, Albert Park/Radisson Heights, Dover, and Red Carpet.

 The area was annexed by Calgary in 1961 and Penbrooke Meadows was established in 1969.
 It is represented in the Calgary City Council by the Ward 9 councillor.

 The postal code in this area is T2A.